2019ChenGong/Offline_RL_Poisoner/videos/README.md

-arg1_arg2.avi:

-'arg1' means environment, which includes halfChettah, walker2D and hopper.
+## README

+arg1_arg2.avi: In the arg1 task, the poisoned agent's behavior under the arg2 scenario.

+'arg1' specifies the tasks, including Hopper, Half Cheetah, and Walker2D.

-'arg2' means whether the agent is poisoned, which includes poisoned and regular.
+'arg2' means whether the scenario, which includes poisoned and regular. 'poisoned' indicates the poisoned agent's behaviors under the triggered scenario; 'regular' indicates the poisoned agent's behaviors under the normal scenario.